 |Double Strollers||$11/day||(100lb max + 5lb for extra gear in pouches)|

 |Single Strollers||$8/day||(100lb max + 5lb for extra gear in pouches)|

 ** Weather permitting (limited use in cold and wet weather)

 Please call to reserve an electric cart and check on wheelchair availability – 517-342-2765

-Handicap accessible restrooms can be found in these locations: The Welcome Center, outside the Animall Gift Shop, the Discovery Center, the Savanna Grill restaurant, in the park near admissions and at the Tiger Den.
+Accessible restrooms can be found in these locations: The Welcome Center, outside the AniMall Gift Shop, the Discovery Center, the Savanna Grill restaurant, in the park near admissions, and at the Tiger Den.

-Service Animals are welcome at Potter Park Zoo.
+Service Animals and Service Animals in Training are welcome at Potter Park Zoo.
 A service animal is defined by the Americans with Disabilities Act (ADA) as a dog or miniature horse that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 The task(s) performed by the dog must be directly related to the person’s disability.
 All service animals must be on a leash, for the safety of our animals and guests.
-Since our zoo is home to almost 500 animals, there are some areas of the zoo that service animals are not allowed because of the safety of not only our animals but yours as well.
-Service animals are not permitted in our animal contact areas including Wings of Wonder, Contact Yard (goats) and behind the scenes tours.
+Since our zoo is home to almost 500 animals, there are some areas of the zoo where service animals are not allowed because of the safety of not only our animals but yours as well.
+Service animals are not permitted in our animal contact areas including, Contact Yard (goats) and behind-the-scenes tours.
 This rule is in place because of the prey-predator relationship the animals have and the potential disease transmission from our animals to the service animals and vice versa.

 Emotional Support Animals